 - I try to publish a service definition in ArcGIS Server Manager and my browser crashes.

-- I encounter an error in ArcGIS Desktop when attempting to publish a GIS resource that references data in a Windows file share.
+- I encounter an error in ArcGIS Pro when attempting to publish a GIS resource that references data in a Microsoft Windows file share.

-- What OGC-compliant services can I publish with ArcGIS Server?
+- What Open Geospatial Consortium (OGC)-compliant services can I publish with ArcGIS Server?

-- I can't publish a service to an ArcGIS Server site that uses a CA-issued certificate.
+- I can't publish a service to an ArcGIS Server site that uses a certificate issued by a certifying authority (CA).

 - I'm having trouble creating a service that contains layers from a database or geodatabase.